 But even though Mt Pilatus is located just near the city, there are so many different ways to get there that planning a visit to Pilatus might feel daunting at first… At least that’s how it felt for us… So if you are also feeling overwhelmed by all the options, I hope that this guide will help you decide how to best visit Mt Pilatus and how to make the most of your day.
 Find out!

 Good to know – SUMMER.
-In the summer season, there are two ways to reach the peak of Mt Pilatus itself – cogwheel train from Alpnachstad or cable car from Kriens.
+In the summer season, there are two ways to reach the peak of Mt Pilatus itself – a cogwheel train from Alpnachstad or a cable car from Kriens.
 Plus, you have different ways to reach Alpnachstad (by car, train, or boat) and Kriens (by bus or car).
-This article focuses on all the options on how to visit Mt Pilatus from Lucerne in the high season (mid-May to mid-October), with the most popular option being the self-guided ‘golden’ tour (more info below).
+This article focuses on all the options on how to visit Mt Pilatus from Lucerne in the high season (+-June to mid-October), with the most popular option being the self-guided ‘golden’ tour (more info below).